Cambridge University drunk students 'inundate' hospital

 A university spokesman said: "The university deplores this type of unacceptable behaviour that's been reported, and is investigating."

-Dr Adrian Boyle, emergency medicine consultant at the hospital, said: "We can confirm that we have written to a Cambridge college to raise concerns about a small number of students who were behaving irresponsibly and causing operational difficulty in the emergency department."'Injuries from fights'
+Dr Adrian Boyle, emergency medicine consultant at the hospital, said: "We can confirm that we have written to a Cambridge college to raise concerns about a small number of students who were behaving irresponsibly and causing operational difficulty in the emergency department."

 The letter said a "selection of drunken students in fancy dress" were admitted on "an already busy night".